 For this purpose, you will need a naked, aka bottomless portafilter.
-If you don’t have one already, here is the one we use with our Breville Barista Pro.
+If you don’t have one already, here is the one we use (Amazon link) with our Breville Barista Pro.

 Once you have your naked portafilter, brew a shot of espresso as usual and pay close attention to the stream of espresso coming out of the portafilter.
 If you notice any jets of water spraying out of the bottom of the filter or, conversely, there are dry spots where the espresso isn’t coming out at all, then these are clear signs of channeling.

 Here are some of the causes of channeling and ways to prevent it:

 – the coffee grounds are too fine (grind coarser)

 – clumps in coffee grounds (break up clumps with a pick or coffee stirrer – Amazon link)